sgonzalezr94/sgonzalezr94/README.md

 ## Whoami

 - 👀 Software Engineer & Computer Scientist from Cali, Colombia.
-- 👨‍💻 Currently working @ [EPAM](https://www.epam.com/), I'm a Lead Software Engineer & Development Consultant.
+- 👨‍💻 Currently working @ [Globant](https://www.globant.com/), I'm a Lead Software Engineer & Development Consultant.
 - 🧰 Most of the time I'm leading effective teams🧑‍🤝‍🧑& producing high quality code🚀to meet our client's interests and business goals💼🥇.
 - 🖥️ Backend Engineering, mostly.
-- 🌱 I'm getting better at GoLang & expanding my System Design knowledge ([Here](https://dataintensive.net/)📖 you'll find a great resource for this).
 - 💞️ I’m looking to collaborate on the main Python tools for Web/Backend Development used nowadays such as Django, Flask, and FASTApi.
 - 📫 How to reach me
   - 📧 sebastiang1493@gmail.com